StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.fr.md

 > There are a number of studies that have indicated the usefulness of lists in word-learning, such as Schmitt and Schmitt 1995; Waring 2004; and Mondria and Mondria-de Vries 1994; as well as Hulstijn 2001 and Nation 2001, who found that the use of word lists seems to exhibit good retention and faster gains.
 In fact, “there are a very large number of studies showing the effectiveness of such learning (i.e. using vocabulary cards) in terms of the amount and speed of learning” (Nation 1997).

 Cette étude traite ensuite de l'utilité d'une liste de mots construite à partir d'un corpus représentatif de la langue cible duquel sont extraits les mots les plus fréquents.
 Ces mots les plus fréquents sont les plus utiles pour l'étudiant en permettant de faire face aux situations les plus courantes.
-Plus facile de se rendre à l'aéroport en connaissant les verbes de mouvement et les objets du quotidien, plutôt que la taxonomie des diptères.
+Plus facile de se rendre à l'aéroport en connaissant les verbes de mouvement et les objets du quotidien, que la taxonomie des diptères.

 ### Acquisition des verbes russes